driusan/dewm/src/WindowManaging.md

 xproto.EventMaskSubstructureRedirect,
 ```

-Now when we try and create a window, we get a ConfigureRequest event, so let's
+Now when we try and create a window, we get a ConfigureRequest event from the
+window asking us to place it on the screen, so let's handle the request by
-handle the request by adding the window to the "default" workspace.
-(Later on,
+adding the window to the "default" workspace.
+(Later on, we'll probably want to
-we'll probably want to be smarter about adding it to the proper workspace,
+be smarter about adding it to the proper workspace, but for now we only have one
-but for now we only have one anyways with no way to create more.)
+anyways with no way to create more.)

 ### "X11 Event Loop Type Handlers" +=
 ```go